thirdelement/goal-getter/TESTING.md

 <div align="left"><img src="static/images/readme-images/dropdown-number.png"></div>
 <div align="left"><img src="static/images/readme-images/dropdown-category.png"></div>

-- On the Goal and Reality tabs the user clicks ‘Next’ to proceed or can use the tab links.
-The Way Forward tab is disabled until the user has clicked the ‘Submit’ button in the Options tab.
+- On the Goal and Reality tabs,  you can click ‘Next’ to proceed or can use the tab links.
+The Way Forward tab is disabled until the ‘Submit’ button is clicked in the Options tab.
 This allows the options to be saved to the database for display on the Way Forward tab in a drop-down menu.
 On submission the form details are saved to the database and confirmation message shown.
 <div align="left"><img src="static/images/readme-images/message-goalreality-added.png"></div>

 - If any fields are incomplete or do not meet the min or max length criteria an error is displayed above the form header and the Submit button.
-The error is shown in both locations to ensure the user doesn’t miss it.
+The error is shown in both locations to ensure the user does not miss it.
 <div align="left"><img src="static/images/readme-images/addgoal-check.png"></div>

 - The Way Forward tab has a drop-down menu of responses entered on the Options tab.
 <div align="left"><img src="static/images/readme-images/dropdown-options.png"></div>

 - There are two switches on this tab.
-The first of these is required to be set to 'on' by the user to confirm the selected action will meet their goal.
+The first of these is required to be set to 'on' to confirm the selected action will meet the goal.
 <div align="left"><img src="static/images/readme-images/meetsgoal-switch.png"></div>

 - The user will receive an error and be unable to submit the form until this is done.
 <div align="left"><img src="static/images/readme-images/message-meetsgoal.png"></div>

-- he second switch is on by default and will add the goal to the Shared Goals page.
-If the user does not wish to share their goal, this switch can be turned off.
+- The second switch is 'on' by default and will add the goal to the Shared Goals page.
+If you do not wish to share the goal, this switch can be turned off.
 <div align="left"><img src="static/images/readme-images/share-switch.png"></div>

 - Once all fields are completed and the user clicks Submit the goal is saved and they are returned to the Profile page.
 #### Create and add goals easily
 - Once registered or logged in, the user is taken to the Profile page.
 This includes headings for My Goals In Progress and My Goals Completed.
 If no goals have been created then there is a message that nothing has been added with a link to do so (as shown above).
-Alternatively, the user can click ‘Add Goal’ from the menu bar.
+Alternatively, you can click ‘Add Goal’ from the menu bar.
-- Once a goal is created it is added to My Goals In Progress.
+- When a goal is created it is added to My Goals In Progress.
 <div align="left"><img src="static/images/readme-images/profile-onegoal.png"></div>

 - For each goal shown in Profile there are buttons for More Info, Delete, Done and Edit.
 - The More Info tab expands the goal card to show the form tabs and answers.
 <div align="left"><img src="static/images/readme-images/goal-content.png"></div>

-- If the user clicks Delete a Confirm Deletion modal dialogue box appears.
+- If Delete is clicked a Confirm Deletion modal dialogue box appears.
 <div align="left"><img src="static/images/readme-images/confirm-delete.png"></div>

-- When the Delete on this dialogue box is clicked, the goal is deleted from the database and a confirmation message is shown:
+- On Delete again, the goal is removed from the database and a confirmation message is shown:
 <div align="left"><img src="static/images/readme-images/message-delete.png"></div>

-- If the user clicks Done the goal is moved to My Goals Completed and a confirmation message is displayed.
+- If you click Done the goal is moved to My Goals Completed and a confirmation message is displayed.
 <div align="left"><img src="static/images/readme-images/profile-goalcomplete.png"></div>

 - If the user clicks Edit they are directed to the Add Goal form as before where they can make changes.
-- In My Goals Completed the user can click on In Progress to move the goal back to My Goals In Progress.
+- In My Goals Completed you can click on In Progress to move the goal back to My Goals In Progress.
 #### Share my goals with others
 - As mentioned above, on the Way Forward tab of the Add Goal form there is a switch which can be turned on or off to share or un-share a goal.
 #### Use Goal Getter to improve my life